mdavids/rfc/content/draft-davids-forsalereg.md

 Free format text:

 ~~~
-_for-sale.example.com IN TXT  "Domain for sale: info [at] example.com"
+_for-sale.example.com IN TXT  "I'm for sale: info [at] example.com"
 ~~~

 The content in the next example could be malicious, but it is not in violation of this specification (see (#security)):